MoenMi/MoenMi/README.md

-I’m Michael Moen, a student at the University of Alabama studying Computer Science and Mathematics.
+I’m Michael Moen, a student studying Computer Science.

 You can reach me at moenmichael02@gmail.com